Toshiba approves part-sale of chip business

 The chips unit generates most of the Japanese firm's operating profit.

-Toshiba has said it will unveil the size of the writedown on 14 February when it reports third-quarter results.
+Toshiba has said it will unveil the size of the writedown on 14 February when it reports third quarter results.

 Potential investors in the chip business include private equity firms as well as business partner Western Digital and the government-backed Development Bank of Japan, sources have said.